 Click Save to save your changes.
 Alternatively, when you leave a requirement your changes are saved automatically.

-Use Manage mode to define a requirement in a grid view, and then perform operations using the Preview pane.
+Use Manage mode to define a requirement in a grid view.

 In the requirements tree, select a folder and click + to add a requirement.
 Create a folder if needed.